 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Humans, dogs, cats — we all need somebody to lean on.
-So whether your dog is a constant ball of energy or spends their days curled up on the couch, at some point you might think they could use a friend at home.
+So whether your dog is a constant ball of energy or spends their days curled up on the couch, at some point you might think they could use a friend.
 There are many great reasons to add another member to your fam (rescuing a pup in need, giving your dog companionship, having another set of those perfect puppy eyes around…), but there are also some valid reasons not to add a second dog (more vet bills, more food and toys to buy, more poop to scoop, less individual attention for your firstborn dog…).

 In any case, it shouldn’t be a quick decision — there’s a lot to consider when bringing home another member of the family.
 Use these tips to figure out whether a second dog is a good idea and, if so, how to add them to the mix successfully.

-If you don’t already know your dog is the life of the dog park, find a friend with an outgoing pup and introduce them in a safely fenced neutral territory using these ideas for successful dog introductions.
-If they hit it off like gangbusters, you’re good to keep looking into adding another dog.
+If you don’t already know your dog is the life of the dog park, find a friend with an outgoing pup and introduce them in a safely fenced neutral territory.
+If they hit it off, you’re good to keep looking into adding another dog.
 If your pup seems snarly or standoffish, though, you may want to reconsider.
 Keep in mind, though, that if your dog isn’t friendly with other canines but you’re dead-set on adopting another, a trainer or behavior consultant may be able to help your first dog warm up.

 First, consider your current dog’s temperament.
 If they’re very assertive, adding another “top dog” could be a recipe for disaster.
 Look for a dog who defers to your boss dog.
 If dog number-one is more on the timid side, it’s okay to get a more dominant second dog — but just think about whether it might bug you to see your first dog pushed around by the second.